Emily A. Wright, C.P.A.

 EXPERIENCE AND SPECIALIZATION

-Emily is a Manager at the firm and specializes in taxation, financial analysis, valuation, and technical writing for accounting, tax, financial and valuation related engagements, including written correspondence with federal and state internal revenue auditors and other regulatory agencies, drafting financial statement footnotes, and preparing extensive written reports for many types of cases including forensic, financial, and valuation engagements.
+Emily is a Principal at the firm and specializes in taxation, financial analysis, valuation, and technical writing for accounting, tax, financial and valuation related engagements, including written correspondence with federal and state internal revenue auditors and other regulatory agencies, drafting financial statement footnotes, and preparing extensive written reports for many types of cases including forensic, financial, and valuation engagements.

 Emily has experience resolving shareholder disputes for minority shareholders, working through tax consequences of buy-sell transactions resulting in technical terminations of partnerships, in addition to making installment sale elections under Article II § 2.1(C), making § 754 elections to adjust the basis of partnership property, and preparing asset acquisition statements under IRC § 1060, to allocate sale prices of assets sold, based on the aggregate fair market value of assets, between seven classes under U.S. Treasury rules and regulations.